mrinmoymsarkar/wedding-invite/README.md

 ## 📞 Support

 If you need help customizing the website:
+1. Use the CMS admin panel for easy editing
-1. Check this README for guidance
+2. Check this README for guidance
-2. Look at the configuration files for examples
+3. Look at the configuration files for examples
-3. Make small changes and test them one at a time
+4. Make small changes and test them one at a time
-4. Keep backups of your original files
+5. Keep backups of your original files

 ## 🎯 File Structure